nbahador/neuroanalytics-datasets/intro.md

-# Neuroanalytics Dataset "Help Desk"
+# Neuroanalytics Dataset Data Resource "Help Desk"

 This is a small `jupyter-book` developed to introduce and document the available open resources and datasets that might be useful as part of